Chi-square test of the relativistic precession model through the neutron star IGR J17511-3057: 3. Relativistic precession model

-The radial and the vertical epicyclic frequencies, $\nu_{\rm r}$ and $\nu_{\rm \theta}$, have been obtained for the Kerr space-time in (Aliev \& Gal'tsov 1981; Aliev, Gal'tsov \& Petukhov 1986; Aliev, Esmer \& Talazan 2013).
-They are reproduced here the Appendix \ref{appendix}.
+The radial and the vertical epicyclic frequencies, $\nu_{\rm r}$ and $\nu_{\rm \theta}$, have been obtained for the Kerr space-time in (Aliev \& Gal'tsov 1981; Aliev et al., 1986; Aliev et al., 2013).
+They are reproduced here in the Appendix.